American Association for Laboratory Animal Science

 The American Association for Laboratory Animal Science (AALAS) is a 501(c)(3) nonprofit membership association, established in 1950 as a forum for the exchange of information and expertise in the care and use of laboratory animals.
 Membership consists of approximately 12,000 individual, institutional, commercial and affiliate members.
 The national office is located in Memphis, TN.

 National meeting

 Each fall since 1950, the American Association for Laboratory Animal Science has held its annual National Meeting.
 During the five days of the meeting, members and nonmembers participate in workshops, lectures, poster sessions, and exhibits.
 The program is designed to have topics relevant to the entire membership.
 Exhibitors have an opportunity to interact with AALAS members from the academic community, research institutions, government organizations, and commercial companies.
 Eight professional and technical awards for excellence in the field of laboratory animal science are given each year at the AALAS National Meeting.
 The AALAS National Meeting is the largest gathering in the world of professionals concerned with the production, care, and use of laboratory animals.

+National AALAS is held in a different city in the United States each year.